 F. Vehicles may not be abandoned on the property or give the appearance of being abandoned.
 Abandoned vehicles will be towed and impounded pursuant to Section 42-4-2103 of the Colorado Revised Statutes.

 G. Vehicles that are not used or moved on a weekly basis must be registered and parked in long term parking.
+Trailers and Recreational Vehicles must be parked in Long-Term Parking.

 H. During the winter, vehicles must be moved daily to allow snowplows to clear the parking lots.
 The management company may post notices on vehicles requiring them to be moved by a certain time.
 Failure to comply may result in the vehicle being towed, in which case all related expenses (towing, storage, etc.) will be the responsibility of the owner of the vehicle.
-Owner may utilize long term parking areas during periods of planned absence from unit, see “Long Term Parking” Below.
+Owner may utilize long term parking areas during periods of planned absence from unit, see “Long-Term Parking” Below.

 I. Vehicle repair and washing of vehicles on the common areas are prohibited.

 J. If a vehicle is found to be in violation of the rules, reasonable effort will be made to contact the owner of the vehicle to correct the situation.
-However, the Manager of the Association and/or the Board of Directors reserve the right to tow a vehicle, as a last resort, in which case the owner of the vehicle will be responsible for all related expenses (towing, storage, etc.).
+However, the Manager of the Association and/or the Board of Directors reserve the right to tow a vehicle, in which case the owner of the vehicle will be responsible for all related expenses (towing, storage, etc.).

 K. Sleeping within vehicles shall be prohibited.